 Corban Lundborg was born and raised in the Twin Cities, Minnesota.
 As a youth, he found himself in trouble both in-and-out of school.
 As far back as he can remember, he looked most forward to art class but by the time he reached high school he was seeking adventure instead of a classroom.

-During the summer of 2009 Corban enlisted with the United States Air Force as a logistician.
+During his senior year of high school (2009), Corban enlisted with the United States Air Force.
 At the age of 18, he arrived at his first assignment in South Korea, where he served as a Chemical Warfare Supply Specialist.
 Corban picked up a tattoo apprenticeship on the weekends in Seoul at a tattoo shop called Tattoo Korea, and this experience would reignite his love for the arts.
 After a tour in South Korea, he was assigned to Aviano Air Base in Northern Italy for a three-year tour.
-In Italy Corban started painting canvas' and started his brand, COLD Studio.
+In Italy Corban started painting canvas' and realized he wanted to pursue full-time art.

 After four years of honorable active service in the Air Force, he decided to move back to Minneapolis and live as a mentor in a Gospel centered half-way house, assisting men returning from prison or treatment.
 Using the G.I.
 Bill he enrolled at the Minneapolis College of Art and Design (MCAD).
 Following a year of art school, Corban again felt uninspired by the classroom and left to pursue life as an entrepreneurial artist and travel.